What Is a Migraine Without Aura?

 How Are Migraines Without Aura Treated?

 If there are underlying causes for your headaches, your doctor will recommend treatment appropriate to the cause.
-If your headaches are determined to be migraines without aura, your treatment involves two goals:
+If the headaches are determined to be migraines without aura, treatment involves two goals:

 - to relieve symptoms

 How Are Symptoms of Migraine Without Aura Relieved?

 Your doctor may recommend these actions to help relieve migraine symptoms:

 - Place cold compresses or use pressure on the painful areas.

 - Take pain-relieving medications such as aspirin, Tylenol (acetaminophen), or Tylenol #3 (Tylenol with codeine).

 - Use non-steroidal anti-inflammatory medication (called NSAIDS) such as ibuprofen, naproxen, or Toradol (ketorolac) to ease pain.

 - Take prescription drugs, such as Imitrex and Maxalt, which help constrict or tighten blood vessels.